turingschool/backend-curriculum-site/module1/lessons/number_systems.markdown

 ### Build It

-_Just in case we ever find those viewers and paper strips_

-Get yourself one plastic viewer and three paper strips.

-With *each* of your paper strips:

 1. The small top partial box will be your margin
 2. Write a big `0` filling the first full square